 In Wave, the payable workflow starts in the Bills area under Purchases in the web app and ties each bill to a vendor record.
 For a small business with a manageable invoice volume, that gives you a workable place to log what you owe, track when it is due, and keep those unpaid amounts sitting in accounts payable until you record the payment.

 The day-to-day flow is straightforward.
 When you enter a bill in Wave, you are filling in the fields that actually drive the rest of the workflow: the vendor, currency, bill date, due date, bill number, notes, plus the line-level details such as expense account, quantity, price, and tax.
 If your process depends on reference fields like P.O./S.O., that can also matter at entry because it helps connect the bill back to the purchase or job it came from.
-This is what people usually mean when they ask how to enter bills in Wave: not just saving a payable, but deciding whether the software captures enough operational detail to keep the books clean without side spreadsheets.
+Entering a bill in Wave is really a question of whether the software captures enough operational detail to keep the books clean without side spreadsheets.

 Vendor setup is part of that answer.
 Wave bills and vendors work together best when each supplier has a consistent record, because the vendor name becomes the anchor for bill history, reporting, and follow-up.
 That is enough for basic Wave vendor management in a low-complexity environment: you can keep recurring suppliers organized, see which bills belong to whom, and avoid treating every invoice as a one-off transaction.
 If your team mostly needs a clean vendor list and a reliable place to store bill details, Wave can cover that.